Share article:

 For booking confirmations and reminders: SMS wins.

-An emergency update
+An emergency update: use SMS.

 Whether you need to warn locals of an extreme weather event, or you need to let employees know about a site closure, text messaging is a proven way to get information out quickly and easily.